The Building is Open! Now Leasing!

 APAH guided the project through the Washington Boulevard and Kirkwood Road Special GLUP Study “Plus” and Concept Plan in 2017, which helped unlock greater density for the site.
 The project was approved for rezoning and gap financing from Arlington County’s Affordable Housing Investment Fund in 2019.
 APAH skillfully balanced the hybrid underwriting parameters to enable both this project and Mt.
 Sterling Senior to win 9% credits in the same cycle in 2019.

-The project broke ground in May 2020 and is scheduled to open in 2022.
+The project broke ground in May 2020 and the first residents moved in during August 2022.

 The $80 million project includes $33.8 million in Low-Income Housing Tax Credits (LIHTCs) awarded by the Virginia Housing and Development Authority (VHDA).
 Capital One purchased the tax credits and provided $70,000 in predevelopment grants from Capital One’s Community Impact & Investment team.
 The transactions were originated by Edmund Delany, Senior Director and Senior Capital Officer for the Mid-Atlantic region of Capital One’s Community Finance team.
 In addition to tax credits, VHDA also provided a direct permanent loan, a loan through its Resources Enabling Affordable Community Housing in Virginia (REACH Virginia) programs, and a grant for pre-development work.
 The Commonwealth of Virginia provided a permanent loan from the Virginia Housing Trust Fund.
 Arlington County provided a loan of $11.5 million.

 More than 50 donors joined the Terwilligers in responding to APAH’s Uniting to Serve capital campaign, including Amazon, which provided $1 million through the Arlington Community Foundation.
-In total, more than $4 million was raised to support construction, create more units serving extremely low-income households, and support programming once the building is complete.
+In total, more than $4 million was raised to support construction, create more units serving extremely low-income households, and support programming for residents.

 Stories from Terwilliger Place